lsegal/atom-runner/README.md

 You can add more commands for a given language scope, or add commands by extension instead (if multiple extensions use the same syntax).
 Extensions are searched before scopes (syntaxes).

+To do so, add the configuration to `~/.atom/config.cson` in the format provided above.

 The mapping is `SCOPE|EXT => EXECUTABLE`, so to run JavaScript files through phantom, you would do: